ParagonXIIV/ParagonXIIV/README.md

 I am a Programmer and a awesome dude.
 3 projects at the current moment active.

-    Projects are:

 Ninja Gaiden Black Decomp

-    Projects are:
+    Projects is: -- TBD Not Active Warning Received

 Ninja Gaiden 2 Decomp

-    Projects are:
+    Projects are: -- TBD Not Active Warning Received

-OGXbox-OperatingSYS